intershop/intershop-pwa/docs/concepts/captcha.md

 ### CAPTCHA V3 (captcha-v3.component.ts)

 To implement a callback function to handle the token, you need to import the **RecaptchaV3Module** of the _ng-recaptcha_ library.
-This component will trigger a callback every 2 minutes to retrieve a current reCAPTCHA token.
+This component will trigger a callback every two minutes to retrieve a current reCAPTCHA token.
 This token is then appended to the request triggered by the submitted form.
 The ICM backend will then validate the token.